Estonia

 Voluntary Benefits

-The said insured persons might also sign a voluntary insurance contract to insure their dependents.
+The said insured persons may also sign a voluntary insurance contract to insure their dependents.
 A dependent must be a permanent resident of Estonia or a person residing in Estonia with a temporary residence permit or the right of residence.

 The persons qualifying for the signature of the contract are those who have paid social tax or for whom social tax has been paid during the preceding calendar year.
-Social tax must have been born twelve times, calculated based on a minimum monthly social tax rate.
-In 2023, the monthly rate on which the minimum social tax liability is based is 654 euros, i.e., the minimum social tax liability for the employer is 215,82 euros per month.
-This means that if you wanted to sign a voluntary insurance contract in 2019, the social tax received in 2018 must be at least 12 x 215.82 euros, i.e., a total of 2589,84 euros.
+Social tax must have been paid at least twelve times and calculated based on a minimum monthly rate of social tax.
+In 2025, the monthly rate on which the minimum social tax liability is based is €886, meaning the minimum social tax liability for the employer is €292.39 per month.

 Gymnasiums